5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 Many of our 4Runners have enough added modifications to make our cabin fuse box a delicious spaghetti bowl of electrical taps, splices, and add-a-fuses.

-The resulting blob of wires usually prevents the OEM fuse cover from fitting back on and so it usually gets left off.
-There are many aftermarket extended fuse covers available but inventor Minh found they really weren’t up to his exacting standards.
+The resulting blob of wires usually prevents the OEM fuse cover from fitting back on, so it is usually left off.
+Many aftermarket extended fuse covers are available, but inventor Minh found they weren’t up to his exacting standards.

 3D printing issues on the Extended Fuse Cover

-Combining the OEM and extended fuse covers together forced him to redraft his first prototype almost completely.
-Minh shared that he kind of regrets spending so much time on the first version since it was scrapped entirely anyway.
-Hindsight is 20/20 and had Minh not spent so much time on that first draft, who knows if he would have had the same realization.
+Combining the OEM and extended fuse covers forced him to redraft his prototype almost completely.
+Minh shared that he regrets spending so much time on the first version since it was scrapped entirely anyway.
+Hindsight is 20/20, and if Minh had not spent so much time on that first draft, who knows if he would have had the same realization?

 3D printing the Extended Fuse Cover

-Minh is rather humble and was skeptical if a single invention made him actually an inventor.
-However, if you keep up with his Instagram or TikTok you can see the level of tinkering, innovation, and prototyping transparency easily puts him in this category.
+Minh is rather humble and was skeptical if a single invention made him an inventor.
+However, if you keep up with his Instagram or TikTok, you can see that his level of tinkering, innovation, and prototyping transparency easily puts him in this category.

 His discussions about the virtues of PETG plastics over ABS and PLA for rigidity, durability, and heat resistance are both fascinating and educational.
 It is rare to see someone so open to publicly sharing their design issues and work process while engaging directly in long conversations with strangers.